sanjeevguwal/CA_Advanced_Programming/README.txt

 Integration: To give a more full trip experience, some travel management websites integrate with other travel-related services such as travel insurance or visa services.

 Overall, adopting a travel management website can help you to streamline the travel booking process, save time and money, and deliver a more convenient and personalized travel experience.

+The website's operation is described below.

+Attach Screenshots here and explain them